Star Wars: Episode II – Attack of the Clones: Plot

-On Geonosis, Obi-Wan discovers a Separatist gathering led by Count Dooku.
-He is developing a droid army with Trade Federation Viceroy Nute Gunray, who ordered the assassination attempts on Padmé Amidala.
+On Geonosis, Obi-Wan discovers a factory building battle droids for Count Dooku's Separatist army, funded by several mega corporations including the Trade Federation, whose leader Nute Gunray ordered the assassination attempts on Padmé Amidala in exchange for his support.
 Obi-Wan reports to the Jedi Council but is captured by Separatist droids.
 Dooku meets Obi-Wan in his cell and reveals that the Republic is under the control of the Sith Lord Darth Sidious.
-He invites Obi-Wan to help him stop Sidious, but Obi-Wan refuses.
+He attempts to persuade Obi-Wan to join the dark side, but Obi-Wan refuses.
 Senate Representative Jar Jar Binks proposes a successful vote to grant emergency powers to Chancellor Palpatine, allowing the clone army to be officially mobilized as the military of the Republic.

-Anakin and Padmé head to Geonosis to rescue Obi-Wan, but Jango captures them.
+Also having received Obi-Wan's message, Anakin and Padmé head to Geonosis to rescue him, but Jango captures them.
 Dooku sentences the trio to be killed by alien beasts in their arena.
-A battalion of clone troopers led by Yoda, Mace Windu, and other Jedi suddenly arrive.
-Windu confronts Dooku and beheads Jango during the ensuing battle.
-For their part, Obi-Wan and Anakin intercept a fleeing Dooku and engage in a lightsaber duel.
-Dooku injures Obi-Wan and severs Anakin's right arm; Yoda intervenes and defends them.
-Dooku attempts to collapse a structure on Anakin and Obi-wan during the duel, forcing Yoda to save them and allowing Dooku to escape via his Solar Sailer to Coruscant and deliver the schematics for a superweapon (Note: Identified offscreen as the Death Star.) to Sidious.
+A Jedi strike team led by Mace Windu attempt to rescue the trio, but are almost overpowered by Dooku's droids until Yoda arrives with a battalion of clone troopers.
+During the battle, Windu kills Jango, while Obi-Wan and Anakin intercept a fleeing Dooku and engage in a lightsaber duel, in which Anakin saves Obi-Wan's life.
+Dooku injures Obi-Wan and severs Anakin's right arm, but Yoda intervenes and defends them.
+Dooku attempts to fatally collapse a structure on Anakin and Obi-Wan during the duel, forcing Yoda to save them and allowing Dooku to escape to Coruscant and deliver the schematics for a superweapon (Note: Identified offscreen as the Death Star.) to Sidious.

-As the Jedi acknowledge the beginning of the Clone Wars, (Note: As depicted in the 2008 television series Star Wars: The Clone Wars.)
+As the Jedi acknowledge the beginning of the Clone Wars, (Note: As depicted in both the 2003 television series Star Wars: Clone Wars and the 2008 television series Star Wars: The Clone Wars.)
 Anakin is fitted with a cybernetic arm and elopes with Padmé on Naboo with R2-D2 and C-3PO as their only witnesses.